-At this point, you have a few options:
+You have a few options:

-Print: This is the normal print option that your operating system uses to send items to the printer.
+- Print: This is the normal print option that your operating system uses to send items to the printer.
 Most of the time this works great, but if you have problems try the Print from PDF option.

-Print Format: allows you to select different formats for your recipe.
+- Print Format: allows you to select different formats for your recipe.
 The 3x5 and 4x6 options print to a full sized piece of paper (letter) and requires cutting the index cards out with scissors.

-Font Size: allows you to customize the size of the text of your recipe.
+- Font Size: allows you to customize the size of the text of your recipe.

-Your print should look like this:
+Your printed recipe should look like this: